 Something about the tax reform 2012.

+The Tax reform of 2012 had the goal of a faster recovery of jobs within the Danish economy, in the long run the reform was estimated to increase employment by 15.800 people, and increasing the government finances by 2.7 billion Danish crowns.
+The overall reduction of taxes on workers income was estimated to be 14 billion Danish crowns.

+Besides the increase of 2.7 billion duo to a higher level of employment, several initiatives were taken to finance the loss of 14 billion in tax revenue.
+This resulted in the suppressing of the regulations towards the maximum level of income insurance

 The discussion towards the Danish income insurance program peaked leading up to the Danish election in 2015.
 The large debate led to a commission set down by the Danish Ministry of employment (IS-commission).
 The goal for this commission, was to analyze changes to the income insurance program in Denmark, which in 2015 led to the Danish income insurance model (IS-model).
-The dynamics of this model were built using some of the micro effects presented in the previous section, estimating the change in the exit-rate and approach-rate as a result of changes in the level of income insurance.
+The dynamics of this model were built using microeconomic effects which will be presented in a later section, estimating the change in the exit-rate and approach-rate as a result of changes in the level of income insurance.
 The results of this model favored the lower level of income insurance when looking at the government net lending and unemployment.
 This led to a response from worker unions and unemployment insurance companies in Denmark arguing that the estimates of the micro effects were not correctly estimated.
 But most importantly they argued that important macroeconomic effects were missing within the model.
 In the following subsection we take a closer look at the dynamics of the IS-model, as well as the critics faced by this model.

 The Danish Income Insurance model